 Notice that the file size increases as the resolution increases — this is because the amount of data being captured has increased.
 Certain file types (tiff files, for example) do offer even higher resolution, but are slow to upload and difficult to work with due to large file size.
 High-resolution jpeg files offer a perfect balance of image resolution with a manageable file size.

-Follow our tips and tricks, and you’ll be one step closer to a stunning reminisart™ that will be talked about for all the right reasons.
+Follow these tips and tricks, and you’ll be one step closer to a stunning reminisart™ that will be talked about for all the right reasons.